 A Southern California native, Christie is a Magna Cum Laude graduate of the University of Central Florida Honors College with a bachelor’s degree in English-Creative Writing.

 Amber’s Charleston career began after this Maine native decided she was ready to trade snow and ice for warm Southern hospitality.
 She joined Patrick Properties Hospitality Group as a sales assistant in 2009, where her down-to-earth charm and quick humor proved a natural fit.
 Amber’s talents in driving business were also just as apparent, garnering a promotion to sales manager just a few short months later.

-Today, our senior sales manager is known by the roles she fulfils so well: leader, team player, facilitator and stategic problem solver.
+Today, our director of sales is known by the roles she fulfills so well: leader, team player, facilitator and stategic problem solver.
 Amber is personally invested in bringing each client’s vision to life while ever mindful of individual needs – from customized menus to creative event space solutions.
 Count on Amber to offer fresh perspective and attentive, friendly counsel through the lens of an experienced event professional.

 Prior to life in the Lowcountry, Amber drove event sales for Nonantum Resort in New England’s famed coastal village of Kennebunkport, Maine.
 Amber’s eight-year tenure spanned a wide range of special events, from wedding festivities to political functions for a neighboring former president.
 Her industry savvy complements a degree in business and marketing from The University of Southern Maine.

-As for her latest personal endeavor, Amber and her husband are enjoying life as a family with their baby girl.
+As for her latest personal endeavor, Amber and her husband are enjoying life as a family with their daughter.

 When it comes to your wedding day, who better to have on your team than this former Clemson University cheerleader?